tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 I> Note that we are using the `url` template tag in the above template code e.g. `{% url 'rango:register' %}`.
 I> This means we will have to ensure that when we map the URL, we name it `register`.

 The first thing to note here is that this template makes use of the `registered` variable we used in our view indicating whether registration was successful or not.
-Note that `registered` must be `False` in order for the template to display the registration form -- otherwise the success message is displayed.
+Note that `registered` must be `False` for the template to display the registration form -- otherwise the success message is displayed.

 Next, we have used the `as_p` template method on the `user_form` and `profile_form`.
 This wraps each element in the form in a paragraph (denoted by the `<p>` HTML tag).
 This ensures that each element appears on a new line.